Love-Overloading Is Abuse, Not Love: Know Why

 But after a few weeks or months, it no longer feels as nice as it did at first.
 You start to feel like you’re being stalked even when your lover is not physically around.

-Love bombing is when a person lavishes excessive compliments, attention, presents, and sweet words on their targeted mate, to seduce them into a relationship, and later control them.
-It is usually carried out by an expert manipulator, like a narcissist.
+Love-overloading is when someone lavishes excessive compliments, attention, presents, and sweet words on their targeted mate to seduce them into a relationship, and later control them.

-Love bombers are blatant liars who freely use flattery and gaslighting to entice and control their lovers and partners.
+Love-overloaders are blatant liars who freely use flattery and gaslighting to entice and control their lovers and partners.

-Love bombing always has a short shelf life.
+Love overloading always has a short shelf life.
 It evaporates as soon as the manipulator has effectively made you believe in them so much that you develop a strong attachment to them.
 It is at this point that they begin to exert power over you.

 When you fall for them, it inflates their egos because they feel proud of their ability to capture your attention.